Khoroshevskyi/GDC_FPKM_Downloader/README.md

 - "size" - how many cases has to be found.
 - "dir" - directory, where files have to be saved.
 - "join_files" - "True" if you want to join files
+- "join_method" - "merge" and "append" methods are available

 data_founder is a main engine for finding, downloading and joining data of gene expression of tumor cells.
 (In the future executing of all scripts has to be transferred to separate script)